University Honors Program

 College of Biological Sciences Dean's Scholars

-Dean’s Scholars is a CBS program that combines coursework, peer mentoring and service learning to advance your leadership skills and help you achieve your personal and future career goals.
-Through Dean’s Scholars, you will gain crucial self-awareness and leadership skills that will enhance your success as you prepare for a future career in the life sciences.
-Dean’s Scholars are known across the College of Biological Sciences and University of Minnesota community as active collaborators and agents of positive change.
+Dean’s Scholars is a combines coursework, peer mentoring and service learning to advance your leadership skills and help you achieve your personal and career goals.
+Through Dean’s Scholars, you will gain self-awareness and leadership skills that will enhance your success as you prepare for a future career in the life sciences.

 Carlson THRIVE Program

-Carlson THRIVE is designed to provide emerging student leaders with resources to cultivate a thriving environment at the Carlson School of Management.
-Students attend community building events and career exploration workshops featuring Carlson School faculty and staff as well as Twin Cities corporate partners.
-THRIVE students are paired with a peer mentor who will support them as they navigate their first year at the Carlson School, and they will participate in several classes as a cohort.
+Carlson THRIVE provides students with resources to make the most of their time at the Carlson School of Management.
+Students attend community events and exploration workshops featuring Carlson faculty and staff, as well as local corporate partners.
+Students are paired with a peer mentor who will support them in their first year.
 Carlson students in the President’s Emerging Scholar (PES) program are also a part of THRIVE.